thesquidguy78/Vridge.Kinect/README.md

 * Default Controller Bindings (as mapped to an Xbox 360/One/Series Controller) <a target="_blank" rel="noopener noreferrer" href="/thesquidguy78/Vridge.Kinect/blob/master/mapping.png"><img src="/thesquidguy78/Vridge.Kinect/raw/master/mapping.png" alt="Example Screenshot" style="max-width:100%;"></a>

+I do apologize if the code is a little messy.
+C# is not my best programming language.

 ## License
 This project is released under the MIT License.